ozone-his/ozone-docs/docs/implementers/enable-sso.md

 Each application in Ozone HIS integrates with Keycloak using different mechanisms.

+!!! note
+    The `ozone-realm.json` file configures the Keycloak (IdP) by defining all client applications that will use Keycloak for authentication.
+Make sure each application (OpenMRS, Odoo, SENAITE) has a corresponding client entry in this file, including the correct redirect URIs and required settings.

 ### OpenMRS (EMR)

 OpenMRS integrates with Keycloak for SSO using the [OpenMRS OAuth2 Login Module](https://github.com/openmrs/openmrs-module-oauth2login#openmrs-oauth-20-login-module).
 This module is included by default but is initially disabled, you can enable it by setting the `oauth2.enabled` property to true in the `oauth2.properties` file.

 !!! note
      Enabling SSO in OpenMRS effectively disables basic authentication, so users will authenticate through the Keycloak login page rather than using traditional username and password prompts.

 #### Configurations